ibitcy/react-stores/README.md

     state => ({ counter: state.counter, anotherValue: state.anotherValue }),
     // Use your custom compare function for prevent re-renders
     // if the store was changed but mapped values did not changed.
-    // Or you can use `areSimilar` exported from react-stores (a, b) => a.counter === b.counter && someCompareFunction(a.anotherValue, b.anotherValue),
+    (a, b) => a.counter === b.counter && someCompareFunction(a.anotherValue, b.anotherValue),
   );